Chris Prodoehl

 Lucky Artists

-(Analytic Philosophy, forthcoming)
+(Analytic Philosophy, 2023)

 Abstract Imagine an artist creating new work, a painter applying paint to canvas with a brush, for example.
 Assuming she acts intentionally, is she responsible for the work she creates?
 Is she responsible, in particular, for whatever value her finished work has?
 In the first part of the paper, I formulate an argument for the claim she is not; I call this the Luck Argument.
 According to that argument, an important aspect of the work’s value is due to luck, so not something for which the artist is responsible.
 I then go on to challenge the Luck Argument.
 I suggest that intentional control is not the only type of control artists exercise over their bodily activity.
 There is another type, which I call receptive control.
 The concept of receptive control makes it possible to challenge a crucial premise in the Luck Argument.